Alan Jamieson

 Alan John Jamieson is a Scottish marine biologist, engineer, explorer and author, best known for his deep-sea exploration and study of life at the deepest places in the oceans.
 He is known for extensive use of deep-sea landers to establish the maximum depth and community dynamics of many organismal groups, as well as the discovery of many new species and highlighting the presence of anthropogenic impacts at full ocean depth.
-During the Five Deeps Expedition, and follow on expeditions in 2020, he completed various dives in a manned submersible to some of the deepest places in the world.
+During the Five Deeps Expedition, and follow on expeditions in 2020, he completed various dives in a crewed submersible to some of the deepest places in the world.
 He has published over 100 scientific papers and participated in 65 deep-sea expeditions.

 Education and career

 Jamieson was born in Scotland and grew up in Largs in Ayrshire, and then Longniddry in East Lothian.
 He attended Preston Lodge High School in Prestonpans.
 From 1995 to 1999, he obtained a BSc Honours degree in Design for Industry at Robert Gordon University's Gray's School of Art in Aberdeen.
 In 2000 he joined the newly formed Oceanlab at the University of Aberdeen as mechanical technician where he also completed a part time PhD entitled Autonomous lander technology for biological research at mid-water, abyssal and hadal depths, graduating in 2004.
 During his time in Aberdeen he worked, studied and published under Professor Imants Priede.
 Following two postdoc positions he became a lecturer and then senior lecturer at the University of Aberdeen, based at the Oceanlab field station in Newburgh.
 In 2016 he joined the School of Marine Science and Technology at Newcastle University.
 In 2019 he founded the company Armatus Oceanic, focused in marine technology R&D, expeditions and science dissemination.
 Through Armatus Oceanic, he co-runs the Deep Sea Podcast with Dr Thomas Linley.
 In April 2021 he joined the University of Western Australia as professor and founding director of the Deep-Sea Research Centre.

 Jamieson was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to marine biology, subsea engineering and expoloration.